AlphaGit/tech-garden/content/notes/ai/MIT 6.0002/Inferential Statistics.md

 - A **random sample** tends to exhibit the same properties as the population from which is drawn

 These are the principles we applied when testing [[notes/ai/MIT 6.0002/Random Walks|random walks]].

+We make inferences about populations by examining one or more random [[notes/ai/MIT 6.0002/Sampling|samples]] drawn from that population.